The Prophet’s Da`wah Methodology (Part 3)

 It is noteworthy that the scope of the Prophet’s da`wah was universal from the outset of his mission.
 Evidence to that effect is found in some of the earliest Makkan revelations, a period of severe persecution and apparent hopelessness.

 However, the universality of the Prophet’s mission from the beginning should not be confused with the appropriate stages of conveying the message.
-It is only natural for the Prophet, guided by the noble Qur’an, to begin the fulfillment of his mission by approaching his close relatives, then the Makkans who knew him, then the surrounding townships, then the world at large.
+It is only natural for the Prophet, guided the noble Qur’an, to begin the fulfillment of his mission approaching his close relatives, then the Makkans who knew him, then the surrounding townships, then the world at large.
 This does not mean a later “evolution” or “expansion” of his mission, as some allege.

 5. Emphasizing the Individual Responsibility of the Invitee